AREA | PHYSICAL CHARACTER | MAIN FEATURES |

 Special Nature Reserve |

-Major bird sanctuary.
+Man-made river of treated effluent near Riyadh – in desert and rocky landscape. | Major bird sanctuary.
 Important species include Marbled Teal, Imperial Eagle, Lesser Kestrel, Night Heron, Little Egret, Grey Heron, Ferruginous Duck and Black-winged Stilt. |

 Hima al-Fiqrah